terminalcloud/apps/docs/discourse.md

 # **Discourse Development Box** Terminal.com Snapshot

-*This snap is intended to be used as a Development box for Discourse*
+*Simple, easy-to-use and mobile-ready discussion platform with support for notifications.*

 ---

 ## About Discourse

-Discourse is the 100% open source discussion platform built for the next decade of the Internet.
-It works as:
+Discourse works as:

 - A mailing list.
 - A discussion forum.
 - A long-form chat room.